 While there are dozens of ways to optimize a website for lead conversion, knowing your current situation, along with optimizing calls-to-action, landing pages, thank you pages, and email auto-responders are key elements to increasing lead generation.

 Of course, everything needs to be monitored before and after changes are made to track results and allow for further optimization.
 It can be hard to stay on top of the latest website tools and marketing techniques.
 Our goal is to keep personal trainers up to date with the latest in online lead generation.
-Sign up for free courses, tools, and resources today to start learning how to enhance your website.
+Sign up for free tools, and resources today to start learning how to enhance your website.